4funoO/4funoO/README.md

 - 👋 Hi, I’m @doreshev
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on studying C
-- 📫 How to reach me discor: doreshev#6352
+- 📫 How to reach me discord: doreshev#6352

 <!---
 doreshev/doreshev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.